Expertium/expertium.github.io/Algorithm.md

 5. Keep updating the parameters based on how much it affects the loss (steps 2-4) until the loss stops decreasing, which indicates that you have reached the minimum.

 Of course, it's a lot more nuanced than that, but if you want to learn about gradient descent, there are hundreds of videos and articles on the Internet, since this is how almost every machine learning algorithm in the world is trained.

+Note that the first four parameters are first estimated directly from the results of first and second reviews, and then are further optimized by gradient descent.

 ___